Brazil Highway Robberies

 Nevertheless, at the end of the day why would you pay $4 for a chocolate bar when your vender buddy has got 3 for $4?
 We’re not all economist, but I’m going for one that gets me more chocolatey goodness for less bucks.

-However, in conclusion, when it boils down to it, this crime is a vicious circle and the only one who’s bearing the brunt of the cost inflation is the average Brazilian consumer.
+In conclusion, when it boils down to it, this crime is a vicious circle and the only one who’s bearing the brunt of the cost inflation is the average Brazilian consumer.

 Let’s discuss Brazilian drug traffickers …